SIOCODE-Open/perfect-micro-services/README.md

 Done in 277ms
 ```

-* Let's start the micro-service by running `npm run -w adder-service start` in the repository root directory, or running `npm start` in the `adder-service` directory.
+* Let's start the microservice by running `npm run -w adder-service start` in the repository root directory, or running `npm start` in the `adder-service` directory.

 ```
 npm run -w adder-service start